2021 Haiti earthquake: International

 Additionally, Mexico, Peru, Argentina, Chile and Venezuela had offered assistance in the search for survivors.
 A group of 34 firefighters from Ecuador were dispatched to assist in search and rescue efforts.

 Japanese professional tennis player Naomi Osaka, who is of Haitian descent, stated in a tweet that she would donate all her prize money at the Cincinnati Masters to support rescue and recovery efforts ongoing in Haiti.

-American sportswear brand Skechers announced on August 19 that they would be contributing US$1 million in donations to support ongoing rescue and recovery efforts.
+American sportswear brand Skechers announced on 19 August that they would be contributing US$1 million in donations to support ongoing rescue and recovery efforts.
 The brand said they would be donating to three organizations; CORE (Community Organized Relief Effort), Hope for Haiti and World Central Kitchen.
 Kenneth Cole is donating a percentage of their net sales to the St. Luke Foundation and asking their customers to donate $10 for extra support.
 Amazon has sent over 35,000 emergency items to Haiti: including medical supplies, tents, water filters and more.

 Political and humanitarian concerns

 Moïse assassination and current government

-President Jovenel Moïse was assassinated in his home on July 7, 2021.
-Forty four people were arrested in connection to the assassination and Moïse's death left Haiti in political turmoil.
-The official presidential election date is set for November 7, 2021.
-Acting president Ariel Henry said that the country must appoint a new electoral board and deal with the increasing gang violence and looting.
-The lack of a strong government results in unorganized aid distribution and more room for gang violence and looting.
+The earthquake escalated the political turmoil in Haiti.
+President Jovenel Moïse had been assassinated in his home on 7 July 2021.
+Forty four people were arrested in connection to the assassination and Moïse's death left Haiti in political turmoil which the earthquake later escalated.

 Gang violence and looting

 Following the earthquake, gangs had overtaken neighborhoods and villages in Haiti.
 "According to the National Human Rights Defense Network, there are more than 90 gangs in the country, likely with thousands of members and far more powerful than the police," Bloomberg reports.
 Gangs have control over major roads heading south.
 In mid-August, the gang announced a ceasefire to allow trucks to use the road to provide aid to southern communities.
 Several trucks were looted at gunpoint, despite the truce.
-On August 19, two of Haiti's doctors, including one of the few orthopedic surgeons, were kidnapped.
+On 19 August, two of Haiti's doctors, including one of the few orthopedic surgeons, were kidnapped.
 It is unclear whether gangs were responsible for these abductions; however kidnapping is a common gang practice.
 The kidnappers contacted the doctor's families, however the ransom demands are unknown.